bazomeister/Python_for_DS/README.md

 ## Session 3

 ### Object Oriented Programming
 This session focused on Object-Oriented Programming (OOP) in Python.
 It introduced key concepts such as classes, objects, attributes, and methods.
-The primary objective was understanding how to structure programs using classes and create objects that model real-world entities.
-The session covered how OOP principles like abstraction, inheritance, and encapsulation code.
+The primary objective was to understand how to structure programs using classes and create objects that model real-world entities.
+The session covered OOP principles like abstraction, inheritance, and encapsulation code.

+## Session 4

+Session 4 provides am introduction to foundational Python libraries for data science.
+It covers numpy for numerical operations, scipy for scientific computing, and key utility libraries such as math, os, glob, and shutil.

+## Session 5

+Session 5 explores essential Python libraries, including handling the data formats, JSON, Pickle and Parquet, using the _re_ library, and working with time and datetime.